Sell More Handmade with this Retail Trick

 STEP 2 – Use keywords that help tell a story

-When selling online, it’s important to choose keywords that help your products get picked up by search engines.
+When selling online, choosing keywords that help your products get picked up by search engines is important.

-For example, although a winter hat collection may be inspired by a winter wonderland, it’s unlikely a customer is going to type “winter wonderland hat” into a search engine.
+For example, although a winter wonderland may inspire a winter hat collection, it’s unlikely a customer will type “winter wonderland hat” into a search engine.
 So I wouldn’t want to make the title of my listing “Winter Wonderland Hat”.

 However, a shopper may be looking for a particular style.
 Such as a bohemian-style hat, or a slouchy hat, or a style that’s similar to the one their favorite celebrity recently wore (e.g. “Selena Gomez slouchy hat”).